ArrigoCoen/How-to-use-wolframscript/README.md

 ```
 to print the output directly to the console.
 More information about how to save the output could be consulted on More about of copy the output in [here](https://askubuntu.com/questions/420981/how-do-i-save-terminal-output-to-a-file).

+Questions and/or corrections about this repository are more than welcome! please send them to coencoria@wisc.edu